Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \begin{remark} Let us notice that the corresponding scalar \fackip Equations for the Maxwell linear field on Schwarzschild hold equating the nonlinear terms to zero $\text{\bf NL}_1 + \text{\bf NL}_2= 0$ and $\text{\bf NL}_3 = 0$ in the previous display~\eqref{eq:spinref}. \end{remark}

-\begin{remark} These \fackip equations exhibit stationary solutions.
+\begin{remark} These \fackip equations exhibit stationary solutions, as shown in Proposition~\ref{prop:statsols} in the Appendix.
+This is clearly a potential obstruction to decay.
 To deal with this issue, we need to control the spherical averages of $\sigma$ and $\rho$.
 We prove the following statement.
-Under the assumption that, on initial data, the charge vanishes at spacelike infinity, and under the bootstrap assumptions, we show that the spherical average of $\sigma$ is always zero, and the spherical average of $\rho$ decays sufficiently fast along the evolution.
-The proof follows directly from the conservation laws provided by the MBI system integrated on spheres of constant $r$-coordinate (see Equation~\eqref{sphavg}). \end{remark}
+Under the assumption that, on initial data, the charge (spherical average of $\sigma$ and $\rho$ on spheres of constant $r$-coordinate) vanishes at spacelike infinity, and under the bootstrap assumptions, we show that the spherical average of $\sigma$ is always zero, and the spherical average of $\rho$ decays sufficiently fast along the evolution.
+The proof follows directly from the conservation laws provided by the MBI system integrated on spheres of constant $r$-coordinate (see Equation~\eqref{sphavg}).
+Finally, it is not difficult to show (at least at the linear level) that solutions of Equations~\eqref{eq:spinref}, once projected away from the $l = 0$ spherical harmonic mode, decay with quantitative decay rates to the trivial solution.
+This reasoning (more precisely, its suitable adaptation to the MBI system), together with the decay of spherical averages of $\sigma$ and $\rho$, will prove that $\sigma$ and $\rho$ are in fact decaying in time to the trivial solution.
+In particular, this will exclude the presence of nontrivial stationary solutions. \end{remark}